ppy/osu-wiki/wiki/Tournaments/UKCC/11/en.md

 - Teams have **2 minutes** to ban a map.
 Failure to ban a map within this time limit results in a lost ban.
 - For the Round of 32 to Round of 16, there will be one ban per team.
-- From the Quarterfinals onwards, there will be two bans per team.
+- From the Quarterfinals and onwards, there will be two bans per team.
 - There are no restrictions on bans and picks.
 Teams are free to ban/pick any map regardless of mod.

 #### Warm-ups